-Nuclear structure reflects the interplay of single-particle and collective dynamics.
-Spectroscopic factors (SF) quantify the nature and occupancy of the single-particle orbits in a nucleus [1].
-They provide necessary checks of the Hilbert space used in current nuclear structure calculations that can, for example, elucidate the evolution of shell structure from stable isotopes to nuclei near the drip lines.
-Single-nucleon spectroscopic factors also correspond to the nuclear matrix elements that describe the capture or emission of single-nucleons in stellar burning processes [2].
-In the rapid neutron or proton capture processes in explosive environments, these captures often involve shortlived nuclei for which measurements can be difficult or even impossible.
+Spectroscopic factors (SF) quantify the nature and occupancy of the single-particle orbits in a nucleus, and are required to determine the orbital energies [3-5].
+They provide necessary checks of the Hilbert spaces used in current nuclear structure calculations that aim to elucidate the evolution of shell structure from stable isotopes towards the drip lines.
+Single-nucleon spectroscopic factors also correspond to the nuclear matrix elements that describe the capture or emission of single-nucleons in stellar burning processes [6].
+In the rapid neutron or proton capture processes in explosive environments, these captures often involve short-lived nuclear states with small spectroscopic factors, for which measurements can be difficult or even impossible.
 In such cases, shell-model calculations often provide the principal means to estimate these spectroscopic factors and the associated astrophysical rates.

-To address the accuracy of such predictions, it is important to assess the accuracy of calculated spectroscopic factors in different model space regions [3].
+To address the accuracy of such predictions, it is important to assess the accuracy of calculated spectroscopic factors using different Hilbert spaces [7].
 Such an assessment may be obtained by comparing the calculated values to those extracted using well-calibrated experimental probes.
-In this paper, we test the predictions of large basis shell-model calculations [4,5] by studying SF values extracted for neutron "particle" states populated by (d,p) reactions.
+In this paper, we test the predictions of LB-SM calculations [8,9] by studying SF values extracted for neutron "particle" states populated by (d, p) reactions.

-A recent comparison of measured ground state neutron spectroscopic factors for Li to Cr isotopes to those calculated using large-basis shell-model calculations found that both agreed to within 20% [6,7].
-This result involved systematic comparisons of the data to Adiabatic Distorted Wave Approximation (ADWA) model calculations [9] of the transfer cross-sections [6-8].
-The ADWA model addresses deuteron break-up, which can be significant for deuteron center of mass energies above 10 MeV per nucleon, by an appropriate choice of the deuteron elastic scattering potential.
+A recent comparison of measured ground state neutron spectroscopic factors for Li to Cr isotopes to those calculated using large-basis shell-model calculations found that both agreed to within 20% [10-12].
+This result involved systematic comparisons of the angular distribution data to adiabatic distorted wave approximation (ADWA) model calculations [13] of the transfer cross-sections [10-12].
+The ADWA model addresses deuteron breakup, which can be significant for deuteron center of mass energies above 10 MeV per nucleon, by an appropriate choice of the deuteron elastic scattering potential.
 Accordingly, both deuteron and proton elastic scattering optical potentials can be directly obtained from nucleon global optical potentials.
-In ref.
-[6-8] and in the present work, we used the global potentials described in ref.
-[10].
+In Refs.
+[10-12] and in the present work, we used the global potentials described in Ref.
+[14].
 For simplicity, the transferred neutron was bound in the nucleus in a potential with a Woods-Saxon shape with fixed radius parameter of 1.25 fm and a diffuseness parameter of 0.65 fm.
 The depth of this potential is normalized to the experimental binding energy.

-In general, the shell model describes the properties of ground state nuclei very well [11].
-In astrophysics calculations, states involving resonances near the nucleon thresholds are relevant [2] but the success of the shell model is less certain in describing excited states in this energy region [3].
-To examine how well the shell model predicts the spectroscopic factors of the excited states, we adopt the same analysis procedure described in refs.
-[6-8] to extract the neutron spectroscopic factors of the excited states of the sd shell nuclei of 17O, 18O, 21Ne, 24Na, 25Mg, 26Mg, 27Mg, 29Si, 30Si, 31Si, 33S, 35S.
+In general, the shell model describes the properties of ground state nuclei very well [1,2].
+In astrophysics calculations, states involving resonances near the nucleon thresholds are relevant [6] but the success of the shell model is less certain in describing such excited states [7].
+To examine how well the shell model predicts the spectroscopic factors of excited states, we adopt the analysis procedure described in Refs.
+[10-12] to extract the neutron spectroscopic factors of the excited states of the following sd shell nuclei: 17O, 18O, 21Ne, 24Na, 25Mg, 26Mg, 27Mg,

+29Si, 30Si, 31Si, 33S, 35S.
 We also extend our analysis to ^{41,43,45,47,49}Ca, ^{47,49,51}Ti and ^{51,53,55}Cr isotopes as well as ^{57,59,61,62,63,65}Ni isotopes with neutrons in the pf shell.
-Comparison of experimental and theoretical spectroscopic factors provides an independent method to evaluate the interactions used in shell-model calculations, most of which are obtained from fitting the binding energy and excitation energies of a range of nuclei.
+Comparison of experimental and theoretical spectroscopic factors provides an independent method to evaluate the interactions used in shell-model calculations, most of which have been obtained from fitting the binding energy and excitation energies of a range of nuclei.